High school cross country runners racing — Cooper Lutkenhaus

 Actionable Tip, Coaches

-Capeau’s step-down structure teaches the body to clear lactate progressively while running at varied paces-exactly what happens in an 800m race.
+Capeau’s step-down structure teaches the body to clear lactate progressively while running at varied paces, exactly what happens in an 800m race.
 The varied stimulus also reduces repetitive stress injuries and keeps athletes mentally engaged.
-Try this instead of hammering your kids with 8×400m at race pace.
+Try this instead of hammering your kids with 8x400m at race pace.

 “Stay Big and Smooth”: The Biomechanics of the Closing Kick

 “Stay Big” = Maintain Stride Length Under Fatigue.
 Most high school runners collapse their stride in the final 200m as lactate accumulates.
-Their cadence stays high but stride length shortens dramatically-they’re spinning their wheels rather than driving forward.
+Their cadence stays high but stride length shortens dramatically.
+They end up spinning their wheels rather than driving forward.
 Capeau’s cue teaches Cooper to maintain hip extension, knee drive, and ground contact force even when his legs are screaming.

 Actionable Tip, Coaches

 Film your athletes during the last rep of a hard workout and compare it to the first rep. If stride length has collapsed, they’re not learning to close races.
-Teach “Stay Big and Smooth” as a technical cue-emphasize maintaining hip extension, knee drive, and ground contact force through the finish of every interval, not just the first few.
+Teach “Stay Big and Smooth” as a technical cue, emphasizing hip extension, knee drive, and ground contact force through the finish of every interval, not just the first few.

 The Aerobic Foundation: Why Cross Country Matters for 800m Success